albanread/BCPL8/README.md

 6. **Liveness Analysis**: Performs liveness analysis on the CFG to determine the live intervals of variables only used to calculate register pressure for each function.

 7. **Code Generation**: A CFG-driven code generator traverses the basic blocks to produce ARM64 machine instructions.
 It uses a register manager that performs spilling when registers are exhausted.
+The CFG is responsible for flow control.

 8. **Linking**: A simple linker resolves PC-relative and absolute addresses for labels and runtime functions, patching the machine code for both JIT and static compilation.